mrminich/CMPSC221Notes/toJavaFromC++Part1.md

 </table>

 There are other methods in the `Math` library.
-See [Oracle's official documentation](http://docs.oracle.com/javase/6/docs/api/java/lang/Math.html) to learn more.
+See [http://docs.oracle.com/javase/10/docs/api/java/lang/Math.html](http://docs.oracle.com/javase/10/docs/api/java/lang/Math.html) to learn more.

 **Example:** Here's an example block of Java code that computes the base-2 logarithm of a number input by the user: